Myth-OS/MythOS-Documentation/Declarations.md

 “When we illuminate the road back to our ancestors, they have a way of reaching out, of manifesting themselves...sometimes even physically.” ~ Raquel Cepeda

+“That is not dead which can eternal lie,
+And with strange aeons even death may die.”
+~ H.P Lovecraft

 9 - **MYTHOS FORMULA CYCLE**: